Romeu Zema: Second round

 In the second round of the elections, Zema received the support of João Batista dos Mares Guia (REDE).
 PSL, the party of presidential candidate Jair Bolsonaro, decided not to support the candidacy of Romeu Zema in Minas Gerais.
 After being asked about accepting support from governor Fernando Pimentel, Zema initially stated that he would not refuse the defeated governor's support as long as he did not ask for secretariats in return.
 On social media, Antônio Anastasia criticized Zema's position stating that "he wanted PT on his side", even though the Workers' Party candidate was not part of the second round of the election.
 On social media, Zema said that Anatasia's video was "fake news" and that he would not make a deal with PT.
 Later, Pimentel and his party declared neutrality in the second round.

 Zema was elected in the second round of the 2018 elections as the 39th Governor of Minas Gerais, being driven by the search for renewal in politics and the anti-PT movement, mixed with Bolsonaro's growth in the 2018 elections.
 Some analysts pointed out that Zema's victory in the elections was the result of a polarized political attrition between PT and PSDB, responsible for the state for the last 16 years.
 In this sense, Zema would have taken advantage of the wave of renewal and the population's will to change in the face of the economic crises of the period.

 First term

 Inauguration

 Zema was inaugurated on 19 December 2018, along with vice governor Paulo Brant (elected for NOVO and later changed to PSDB), an engineering professor, in the Palácio das Artes in Belo Horizonte.
-The ceremony also installed two senators elected in the same elections, Carlos Viana (elected for PHS and later changed to PL) and Alexandre Silveira (PSD), and the 77 state deputies elected in the same election.
+The ceremony also installed two senators elected in the same elections, Carlos Viana (elected for PHS and later changed to PL) and Rodrigo Pacheco (DEM), and the 77 state deputies elected in the same election.
 Zema did not attend Jair Bolsonaro's inauguration, even though he had various forms of transportation at his disposal, largely bough in his predecessor term.
-Zema had heavily campaigned against what he deemed "frivilous government spending" like the transportation in the election.
+Zema had heavily campaigned against what he deemed "frivolous government spending" like the transportation in the election.